Polish leader blasts EU over controversial rule of law dispute | DW | 19.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Polish Prime Minister Mateusz Morawiecki has defended the sovereignty of EU member states, accused the bloc of "blackmail" and stood by Poland's top court decision that its national law takes precedence over EU law.
+Prime Minister Mateusz Morawiecki has defended the sovereignty of EU member states and accused the bloc of "blackmail."
+He stood by the decision of Poland's top court that its national law takes precedence over EU law.

 Polish Prime Minister Mateusz Morawiecki has said Poland wants to remain part of the EU despite its ongoing dispute with Brussels